These special academic rules and regulations apply to our programs abroad and are here for your reference.

 Syracuse Abroad Registration

-After registration, you may change your schedule by adding or dropping courses in consultation with the resident director or a designated staff member.
+After registration, you may change your schedule by adding or dropping courses after consulting with your home college academic advisor.
 Courses may not be added after the date announced in the program academic calendar.
-Courses – other than required Signature Seminars – may be dropped without academic penalty at any time up to the date announced in the program academic calendar.
+Courses – other than required Signature Seminars – may be dropped at any time up to the date announced in the program academic calendar.
 Courses dropped by this date are not recorded on your transcript.
 After this date, and by the withdrawal deadline announced in the program academic calendar, you may withdraw from a course only by petition and will receive a WD on your transcript.

-Signature Seminars courses required for first-semester participants in the Beijing, Hong Kong, Madrid, Santiago, Strasbourg, and Wroclaw programs may not be dropped.
+Signature Seminars courses required for first-semester participants in the Beijing, Hong Kong, Madrid, Santiago, Strasbourg, and Central Europe programs may not be dropped.

 NOTE: London program students must maintain a registration of at least 12 credits of courses taught in London throughout the semester in order to comply with UK immigration requirements.
 Also due to local immigration requirements, Madrid and Florence students must maintain a registration of 12 credits and may not drop below 12 (not counting Signature Seminar credits) at any point during the semester.